Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         Ensure the power is reporting as on.
 This may take 5-10 seconds for this to update.

-    5. Watch on the console until the node has successfully booted and the login prompt is reached.
+    1. Watch on the console until the node has successfully booted and the login prompt is reached.

-    6. Retrieve the component name (xname) for the node being rebooted.
+    1. Retrieve the component name (xname) for the node being rebooted.

         This xname is available on the node being rebooted in the following file:

         ```bash
-        ncn# ssh NODE cat /etc/cray/xname
+        ncn# ssh ncn-m001 cat /etc/cray/xname
         ```

-    7. Confirm what the Configuration Framework Service (CFS) configurationStatus is for the desiredConfig after rebooting the node.
+    1. Check the Configuration Framework Service (CFS) `configurationStatus` for the `desiredConfig` after rebooting the node.

        The following command will indicate if a CFS job is currently in progress for this node.
 Replace the `XNAME` value in the following command with the component name (xname) of the node being rebooted.